topo-gps/topo-gps-manual/en/maps/printing_map.rst

 .. figure:: ../_static/print-popup.png
    :height: 568px
    :width: 320px
-   :alt: Print pop-up Topo GPS
+   :alt: Print pop-up Topo GPS, it shows the print options: Paper size, paper orientation, map scale, pixel density, fill paper and margins

-   *The print pop-up.*
+   *The print pop-up, that shows the options that one can set for printing a map or route.*

 In the print pop-up you can set the following options:

 <APPLE>
 - *Paper format*: Here you can choose the paper format which is used by your printer.
+For example A4 or A3.
+Note that this paper size should normally be the same as in the iOS print dialog.
+Sometimes it is useful to choose a smaller size heree like A6.
+If one then in the iOS print dialog choose to print four A6 on a single A4 page, one can have four smaller maps on one page.
+This could be especially useful for printing a route into smaller maps.
 </APPLE>
 - *Orientation*: You could choose to print the map in portrait or landscape orientation, or let the orientation be determined automatically.
 - *Map scale*: Here you could choose the map scale.
 If you choose for the option "automatically" the selected region will be scaled, so that it fits on the paper.
 If you choose a custom map scale, the map will be printed exactly to scale.
 For example if you choose "1:25,000", 1 cm on the printed map is 25,000 cm = 250 m in reality.
 A commonly used map scale allows you to read off and find coordinates on the printed map if you have added a :ref:`coordinates grid <sec-coordinate-grids>`.
 Sometimes the selected region will be too large to be fitted on one page, then the region will be splitted into multiple pages.
 If the number of generated pages will become too large, you need to choose a smaller map scale or a smaller region.
+All commonly used map scales from 1:87 to 1:10,000,000 are available.
 <APPLE>
 - *Pixel density*: Here you can choose the pixel density.
 A larger pixel density leads to a sharper map, but the file size also becomes larger, and maybe the pixel density might become too high for your printer.
 Typically 300 dpi or 600 dpi should be ok.
 You could experiment which this value.
 </APPLE>